 When is the best time to book flights to Jakarta?

 To ensure you get the cheapest price possible for a flight to Jakarta, you should look to book at least 53 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Jakarta?

 The cheapest flights to Jakarta are usually found when departing on a Thursday.
 The departure day with the highest cost at present is Friday.

 What time of day is cheapest to fly?

 Jakarta flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the morning will likely mean higher prices.
+Booking a flight in the evening will likely mean higher prices.